mstocco/mariostoc.co/content/traininglog/20201115-ironman2021-41weeksout.md

 The first 200m came in at 49s; that's too fast so I relaxed and reset my mental clock.
 The next 200m was 53s; right on schedule and I did my best to lock onto that pace.
 A few more 53s and I am feeling good about the day.
 The first time I saw a 54 on my watch, I followed it up with a 52 second 200m effort.
 I levelled up that last lap but that was the start of a series of 54 second half laps.

 Things started to breakdown further just before the 4km mark.
-I even yelled at myself to _"keep digging!"_  My mind wandered with questions of _"why?"
-Was it the spinning on the bike last night?
+I even yelled at myself to _"keep digging!"_  My mind wandered with questions of _"why?"_  Was it the spinning on the bike last night?
 Was it the extra weight I have been packing around lately?
 Was this because I am just slow?

-Thoughts of stating a kick at 600m out were non-existent.
+Thoughts of starting a kick at 600m out were non-existent.
 I was just thankful to hold whatever I could.
 I did stretch it out on the final 200m for a 49 second block of time.

-For all of today's work, I beat my time on [Halloween](ironman2021-43weeksout?sat) by 2 seconds.
+For all of today's work, I beat my time on [Halloween](ironman2021-44weeksout?sat) by 2 seconds.